Quaver/Quaver.Website/README.md

 * Fill in the appropriate configuration details
 * Run using `node index.js`

 **Note:** Quaver.Website often makes calls to Quaver's API server.
-Some endpoints may require authentication for logged in users.
-Because of this, **the jwtSecret property in config must be matching that of the API server.**
+Some endpoints may require JWT authentication for logged in users.
+Because of this, **the jwtSecret property in config must be matching that of the API server.
+Be sure to keep this value a secret.**

 # License
 This project is licensed under the [GPL-3.0](https://github.com/Swan/Quaver.Website/blob/master/LICENSE) license.